Skip to Main Content

 400 Granby Street

-Assembly is a historic adaptive reuse project, which will restore three buildings to their original beauty while giving them new life as a modern office and community hub, all connected together inside.
+Assembly is a historic adaptive reuse project, restoring three Downtown Norfolk buildings to their original beauty while giving them new life as a modern office and community hub, all connected together inside.
 Assembly is purpose-built to host a curated community of like-minded professionals, leading creative and technology companies, aspiring startups, and talented freelancers all sharing energy, inspiration, and resources.
 The towering ceilings, massive windows, and original architectural details will all be rediscovered in the construction process.
 Phase one of the project, the Ames & Brownley building (50,000 sf) on Granby Street, that includes a rooftop penthouse, central atrium, and iconic marquis, opened in May 2021.
-Phase two construction begins in 2023, restoring the Sears & Roebuck buildings along Freemason Street and Monticello Avenue and adding 53,000 sf to the Assembly campus.
+Phase two construction will restore the Sears & Roebuck buildings along Freemason Street and Monticello Avenue and add 53,000 sf to the Assembly campus.

 Gravity 400